mothership-ec/cog-mothership-commerce/readme.md

 Also, the stock manager has methods to set the movement's properties:
 * `setReason`: Every movement MUST have a reason, see `Product\Stock\Movement\Reason` for details.
 * `setNote`: Optional string (handy for storing e.g. order-ids on the movement)
-* `setAutomated`: Sets whether the movement was generated automatically
+* `setAutomated`: Whether the movement was generated automatically or not

 Once all the adjustments are added to the stock manager, the changes can be changed by calling `commit()` which will then save all changes to a transaction and commit it.

 ### Movement\Iterator
 The iterator is a class which iterates over stock movements for a set of given units.
+It is accessible through the service 'stock.movement.iterator'.
 This allows us to go through the stock history for these units and get stock levels before and after every movement.
 To set the units, there are two methods:
 * `addUnits()`, which adds an array of units by calling